The Best Small Businesses Opportunities for 2019

 - Americans spend $81 billion on biking annually, generating 770,000 jobs.

 Anything that’s healthy, popular, good for the environment and heavily promoted by government is a pretty good business bet.
 In addition to pedal-only powered bikes, E-bikes have become very popular.
-E-bikes can be pedaled without electric power or use electric power to assist, and sales are expected to hit close to 50 million units by 2018.
+E-bikes can be pedaled without electric power or use electric power to assist, and sales are expected to rise to over 40 million units by 2023.
 Regular pedal bikes can be converted to E-bikes with a kit that allows replacement of the front or back wheel hub with one containing a small electric motor and adding a battery and cabling.

 If cycling is your passion and you want to become an entrepreneur, this may be the perfect business opportunity for you.